MileHacker Logo

 • Fares: Typically ¥1-¥2 per trip, very affordable.

-• Payment: Cash (exact change) or QR code via WeChat Pay/Alipay (most common).
+• Payment: Cash (exact change) or A quick response code via WeChat Pay/Alipay (most common).

 • Hours: Generally 5:30-6:00 AM until 8:00-9:00 PM.
 Frequency varies by route.

 • Accessibility: Most buses are not fully wheelchair accessible.
-Taxis are more convenient for mobility needs.
+Taxis are easier for mobility needs.

 Mapping Apps

-Use Baidu Maps for correct bus routes and real-time tracking.
+Use Baidu Maps for correct bus lines and real-keeping track of time.
 Install before your trip.

 Local Etiquette